-Jacqueline Evans's acting talents were showcased on the big screen many times throughout the course of her career.
-In her early acting career, Evans appeared in such films as the action movie "Daniel Boone, Trail Blazer" (1956) with Bruce Bennett, the Tyrone Power dramatic adaptation "The Sun Also Rises" (1957) and "The Bravados" (1958) with Gregory Peck.
-She also appeared in "Guyana: Cult of the D*mned" (1979).
-Her film career continued throughout the eighties in productions like the Albert Finney horror movie "Looker" (1981), "El Triunfo de un Hombre Llamado Caballo" (1982) and the drama "Missing" (1982) with Jack Lemmon.
+Jacqueline Evans was an actress who made a successful career for herself in film.
+Evans's career in acting began with her roles in various films like the Bruce Bennett action flick "Daniel Boone, Trail Blazer" (1956), the dramatic adaptation "The Sun Also Rises" (1957) with Tyrone Power and "The Bravados" (1958).
+She also appeared in the drama "The Singer Not the Song" (1961) with Dirk Bogarde.
+Her film career continued throughout the seventies and the eighties in productions like "Guyana: Cult of the D*mned" (1979), the Albert Finney horror film "Looker" (1981) and the Richard Harris drama "El Triunfo de un Hombre Llamado Caballo" (1982).
 She also landed a role in the miniseries "Evita Peron" (1980-81).
-In the latter part of her career, she tackled roles in the comedy sequel "The Sting II" (1982) with Jackie Gleason and "Volunteers" (1985) with Tom Hanks.
-She also was featured in the TV movie "Agatha Christie's "Murder in Three Acts"" (1986).
-Evans last acted in "The Singer Not the Song."
-Jacqueline Evans passed away in June 1989 at the age of 75.
+Film continued to be her passion as she played roles in "Missing" (1982), the comedy sequel "The Sting II" (1982) with Jackie Gleason and the Tom Hanks comedy "Volunteers" (1985).
+Evans more recently appeared in "Agatha Christie's "Murder in Three Acts"" (CBS, 1986).
+Evans passed away in June 1989 at the age of 75.